B2B Marketing and Lead Generation in 2019 - The Client Journey

 This feature automatically distributes budget to maximize performance.
 Set your lifetime campaign budget and flip that baby “On”.
 No more headaches trying to figure that out yourself.

 Once you have converted 100+ visitors through content upgrades (more on this below), you’ll want to graduate to a lookalike audience.

 This is because narrowed interest audiences are focused, but quickly exhausted.
 Lookalike audiences will take the most relevant people from those audiences and find more just like them for you.

 No matter how well you think you know your audience, Facebook’s machine-learning robots know them better.
 Trust me when I say that lookalike audiences are the best way to scale a paid media campaign.

 3.1.3) Retargeting (Warm Traffic) -

-Retargeting ads on Facebook are ads that target previous visitors to your site who didn’t convert or opt-in.
-For example, when a person visits your website, a ”cookie” is placed on their browser.
-The cookie lets you recognize and follow your prospect so that when they login to Facebook, they see your ad and it reminds them to visit your website, optin to what you offered, or even just stay top of mind.
+With retargeting, when a person visits your website (via your Facebook ads, LinkedIn outreach, etc..), a ”cookie” is placed on their browser.
+The cookie lets you recognize and follow your prospect so that when they login to Facebook, they see your ad and it reminds them to visit your website, opt-in to what you offered, or even just stay top of mind.

 But… DON’T just retarget everyone who has visited your site.